project-flotta/project-flotta.github.io/documentation/latest/dev/installation.md

 [yggd] 2022/05/10 15:55:52 /home/eloy/dev/upstream/project-flotta/yggdrasil/cmd/yggd/worker.go:114: /usr/local/libexec/yggdrasil/device-worker: device config file: /usr/local/etc/yggdrasil/device/device-config.json
 ```

-This way is how users will run device-worker at their end.
+Running device-worker managed by yggdrasil is how the end users run in their
+devices, so this is the closest way to replicate user issues.

 ### Separate instance for yggdrasil and device-worker